A Statistical Learning Approach to Modal Regression: Model Selection and Numerical Validations

+We validate the effectiveness of the proposed modal regression estimator on the following toy example.
+We generate artificial data through the following regression model

-In our experiment, $200$ observations are drawn from the above data-generating model and the size of the test set is also set to $200$.
-The reconstructed curve is plotted at the test points in Fig.\,\ref{toy_illustration_sigma}, in which the conditional mean function $f_{\mathsmaller{\sf ME}}$, the conditional median function $f_{\mathsmaller{\sf MD}}$, and the conditional mode function $f_{\mathsmaller{\sf MO}}$ are also plotted.
-During the training process, we never refer to any information of the truth function, e.g., $f_{\mathsmaller{\sf ME}}$, $f_{\mathsmaller{\sf MD}}$, or $f_{\mathsmaller{\sf MO}}$.
-In our experiment, we adjust the bandwidth of the Gaussian kernel $h$ and the regularization parameter $\lambda$ via a five-fold cross-validation.
-For the scale parameter $\sigma$ in the loss function, we set $\sigma=0.05$ in the top panel of Fig.\,\ref{toy_illustration_sigma} and $\sigma=10$ in the bottom panel of Fig.\,\ref{toy_illustration_sigma}.
-In the two panels, the dotted blue curves with $\otimes$ marks are learned regression estimators from noisy observations.
+where $x\sim U(0,1)$, $f^\star(x)=2\sin(\pi x)$, and $\kappa(x)=1+2x$.
+The noise variable is distributed as $\epsilon \sim 0.5 N(-1,4^2)+0.5N(1,0.1^2)$.
+A similar example was employed in \cite{yao2014new}.
+With simple calculations, it is easy to see that the conditional mean function is $f_{\mathsmaller{\sf ME}}=2\sin(\pi x)$ and the conditional mode function is approximately $f_{\mathsmaller{\sf MO}}=2\sin(\pi x)+1+2x$.
+In our experiment, $600$ observations are drawn from the above data-generating model and the size of the test set is also set to $600$.
+The reconstructed curve is plotted at the test points in Fig.\,\ref{toy_illustration_sigma}, in which the conditional mean function $f_{\mathsmaller{\sf ME}}$ and the conditional mode function $f_{\mathsmaller{\sf MO}}$ are also plotted for comparisons.
+In our experiment, we choose the three tuning parameters, i.e., the bandwidth parameter $h$ of the Gaussian kernel, the regularization parameter $\lambda$, and the scale parameter $\sigma$ in the loss function, by using Concatenated Cross Valudation described above.

-From Fig.\,\ref{toy_illustration_sigma}, it is easy to see that with a larger $\sigma$ value, the resulting regression estimator tends to approximate the conditional mean function, while with a smaller $\sigma$ value, the conditional mode function is approximated.
-This empirically justifies our theoretical observation that MCCR ``results an interesting walk between modal regression and robustified least squares regression by adjusting the scale parameter $\sigma$".
-Moreover, from the top panel of Fig.\,\ref{toy_illustration_sigma}, we can see that the learned regression estimator $f_\mathbf{z}$ approximates the conditional mode function $f_{\mathsmaller{\sf MO}}$ well.

-As a second toy example, we choose the \textit{sinc} function as the truth function.
-That is, we consider the following data-generating model